WebStyleProduction24/woocommerce-cart-tab/readme.txt

 1. The cart tab.

 == Changelog ==

+= Addition v.1.1.2 from @WSP24

+* WooCommerce 3.6 support.
+* The feature for more flexible editing settings of the display of a Cart Tab is added.

 = 1.1.2 - 05/07/2018 =
 * Fix - Cart panel will now close automatically when the cart is emptied.